ducminhnguyen/python-server-template/README.md

 This is a template of a Python server.
 I use this template to develop more complex Python server.

-	+ Tornado framework
+	- Tornado framework

-	+ libsass scss compiler
+	- libsass scss compiler

 Todo:

+	- Read GET/POST parameters, file upload
-	+ Post request handling
+	- Post request handling

-	+ DB connection
+	- DB connection

-	+ Request to other server
+	- Request to other server

-	+ Demo landing page
+	- Demo landing page